firestar/mysql2nosql/README.md

 # MySQL 2 NoSQL

 This project lets you convert relational data stored in MySQL to JSON documents.
 You can specify table relations and one to one or one to many relations between tables.
-This
+The objects are saved to the browsers localStorage.

 # Configuration